alex-petrenko/sample-factory/docs/09-environment-integrations/nethack.md

 # NetHack
 <video width="800" controls autoplay><source src="https://github.com/BartekCupial/sample-factory/assets/92169405/47884b73-beeb-4303-a72f-75d202aa87a8" type="video/mp4"></video>
 ## Installation
+Works in `Python 3.10`.
+Higher versions have problems with building NLE.

 To install NetHack, you need nle and its dependencies.

 ```bash